Colin Larkin: The Encyclopedia of Popular Music

 In 1989, Larkin formed Square One Books to create a multi-volume The Encyclopedia of Popular Music, and to publish music-related books.
 He published additional music biographies including those on Graham Bond, R.E.M., Eric Clapton, the Byrds and Frank Zappa.

 In a pre-internet age, the work required to create an encyclopedia of popular music was considerable.
-Aided by a team of contributors, a fast-growing library of music magazines, books and the music itself, an eventual 3000 vinyl singles, 3500 vinyl albums, 4500 music biographies and 38,000 CDs, Larkin began compiling the Encyclopedia.
+Aided by a team of contributors, a fast-growing library of music magazines, books and the music itself, an eventual 3,000 vinyl singles, 3,500 vinyl albums, 4,500 music biographies and 38,000 CDs, Larkin began compiling the Encyclopedia.

 In 1992, the first edition of The Encyclopedia of Popular Music went into print.
-Rolling Stone described the work as "musical history in the making", and The Times called it "a work of almost frightening completeness".
+The Times called it "a work of almost frightening completeness".
 Musician Jools Holland called it "without question the most useful reference work on popular music".

 Later activities

 Square One developed their own in-house software using 4th Dimension.

-Over 50 separate titles followed the creation of the Encyclopedia's database, and in 1997 Larkin sold Square One Books to American data company Muze.
+More than 50 separate titles followed the creation of the Encyclopedia's database, and in 1997 Larkin sold Square One Books to American data company Muze.
 Larkin became full-time editor-in-chief and ran the encyclopedia as a cottage industry, with a team of fewer than ten contributors, who in terms of wordcount were "producing an Agatha Christie novel a month".

 From September 2008, Larkin ceased all involvement with Muze Inc. or any of its related companies following the closure of The Encyclopedia of Popular Music as a stand-alone product and his subsequent redundancy.
 On 15 April 2009, it was announced that most of the assets of Muze Inc. were purchased by Macrovision.

 In 2008, Larkin launched a new website whose original inspiration had come from the All Time Top 1000 Albums, initially called 1000Greatest.com.
 This would later change its name to become the multi-media rating site and iPhone app, btoe.com (Best Things On Earth).
 Larkin closed down this website in August 2018 and re-directed the content to Musopedia.com.
 He was CEO and editor-in-chief of Musopedia Ltd. The company was dissolved in 2020.

 Larkin wrote the liner notes for the Rolling Stones' curated project Confessin' the Blues.

-In November 2020, Larkin released his latest book, Cover Me – The Vintage Art of Pan Books: 1950-1965.
-His first non-music book, it was a celebration of the classic Pan Books paperbacks, incorporating full-colour reproductions of over 300 of the original cover artworks.
+In November 2020, Larkin released his latest book, Cover Me – The Vintage Art of Pan Books: 1950–1965.
+His first non-music book, it was a celebration of the classic Pan Books paperbacks, incorporating full-colour reproductions of more than 300 of the original cover artworks.
 The book was nominated for the H. R. F. Keating Award in 2021 and reached the shortlist final eight.
 A paperback edition was published in May 2022.